carpentries-lab/metagenomics-analysis/_episodes/05-binning.md

 > ## Discussion: The quality of MAGs
 >
 > Can we trust the quality of our bins only with the given information?
-> What else do we want to know about our MAGs to confidently use them for further analysis?
+> What else do we want to know about our MAGs to use for further analysis confidently?
 >
 >> ## Solution
 >>
->> **Completeness** is fundamental to knowing what you are working with.
+>> **completeness** is fundamental to know which data you are working with.
 If the MAG is incomplete,
->> you can hypothesize that if you did not found something, it's be because you don't have a complete genome.
+>> you can hypothesize that if you did not find something, it is because you do not have a complete genome.
->> **Genome size** and **GC content** are like genomic fingerprints of taxa, so you can know if you have the taxa you are looking.
+>> **Genome size** and **GC content** are like genomic fingerprints of taxa, so you can know if you have the taxa you are looking for.
->> Since we are working with the mixed genomes of a comunity, when we try to separate them wih the binning,
+>> Since we are working with the mixed genomes of a community when we try to separate them with binning,
 >> we want to know if we were able to separate them correctly.
 So we need to measure **contamination** to
 >> know if we have only one genome in our bin.
 > {: .solution}